What UK bus and coach operators need to do to provide services, tours and holidays into Europe and other countries if there's a no-deal Brexit.

 You cannot apply for new authorisations or renew an existing one to operate in the EU after Brexit.

-Renew your authorisation to run regular services in the EU by 31 October 2019 if it expires before 31 December 2019.
+Renew your authorisation to run regular services in the EU before Brexit if your authorisation expires before 31 July 2020.

 Interbus Agreement extending to regular services